divonlan/genozip/docs/genocat.rst

 **General options**

 .. include:: opt-piz.rst

+.. option:: -z, --bgzf level.
+Compress the output to the BGZF format (.gz extension).
+Note that by default genocat does not compress with BGZF (except for BAM that is compressed with level 1).
+Use this option if downstream tools require it.

 .. include:: opt-quiet.rst

 .. option:: --no-PG.
 (VCF SAM BAM) When modifying the data in a file using genocat Genozip normally adds information about the modification in the file header.
 With this option it doesn't.